-- a.
-When the first partition that affects the lobby is disarmed, the lobby will also be disarmed. - b.
-The common lobby cannot be armed unless every partition selected to affect the lobby is armed. - c.
-Arming the last partition that is programmed to arm the lobby will automatically attempt to arm the lobby.
+a.
+Arming any partition programmed to arm the lobby will automatically attempt to arm the lobby.
 If any faults exist in the lobby partition, or another partition that affects the lobby is disarmed, the lobby cannot be armed, and the message "UNABLE TO ARM LOBBY PARTITION" will be displayed.